AntoineSoetewey/statsandr/content/about.md

 ## Contact

-Thanks in advance for reading and feel free to [contact me](/contact/) if you have any questions, remarks or inquiries.
+Thanks in advance for reading.
+Feel free to [contact me](/contact/) if you have any questions, remarks or inquiries.

 You can also reach me out on [Twitter](https://twitter.com/statsandr), [Medium](https://medium.com/@ant.soetewey) or [GitHub](https://github.com/AntoineSoetewey).